Your browser version is no longer supported, so you may experience issues while using this site.

-What’s the difference between life insurance through super and life insurance through a provider?
+What’s the difference between life insurance through my superannuation or life insurance through a provider?

-Whether you’re just considering life insurance cover for yourself, or cover that includes your loved ones, you have a few options on your plate.
-Two of these are life insurance through your super fund and life insurance directly through an insurance provider.
+Whether you’re taking out cover for yourself or a policy that includes your loved ones, you have a couple of options, including taking out life insurance through your superannuation fund or directly through an insurance provider.

 Taking out life insurance through your superannuation means you pay your life insurance premiums with money that is sitting in your super fund, and generally, you get the default level of cover.
 For many people, this is the convenient option as it’s ‘set and forget’ automatic payment of premiums.
 The premiums are also often cheaper because super funds often purchase policies in bulk.
 Life insurance through super often has automatic acceptance without having to fill out medical forms or undergo medical examinations.